Vancomycin-Resistant Enterococci (VRE)

 - Do not share personal items such as towels or razors.

-- Keep your environment clean by wiping all frequently touched surfaces (such as countertops, doorknobs, and light switches) with a disinfectant, especially if someone in the house has VRE.
+- Keep your environment clean by wiping all frequently touched surfaces (such as countertops, doorknobs, and light switches) with a disinfectant, especially if someone in the house has a VRE infection.

 - Always take all your antibiotic medicine as prescribed by your doctor.
 If you use only part of the medicine, it may not cure your infection.
 Also, it may cause antibiotic-resistant bacteria to develop.